stfc/RegentParticleDSL/docs/developers_guide/patterns.md

 end)];
 ```

-These implementations make use of Terra's list functionality, some of the utility functions defined in RegentParticleDSL,
+These implementations make use of Terra's list functionality, some of the utility functions defined in HartreeParticleDSL,
 and some other code to achieve automatic generation of data copies between fields.

 In this section, we're going to look explicitly at copying from two regions of the same field space, as used in the tradequeue